home-assistant/home-assistant.io/source/_integrations/familyhub.markdown

     title: Configuration file
 ---

-The `familyhub` integration allows you to get images of the inside of your [Samsung Family Hub refrigerator](https://www.samsung.com/us/explore/family-hub-refrigerator/connected-hub/) in Home Assistant.
+The `familyhub` {% term integration %}  allows you to get images of the inside of your [Samsung Family Hub refrigerator](https://www.samsung.com/us/explore/family-hub-refrigerator/connected-hub/) in Home Assistant.

 ## Configuration